 - Visit the ‘Flight of Fancy’, highly regarded as an outstanding craft shop and gallery.
 The owner won the “Atlantic Canada Outstanding Retailer” award in 2011 for good reason.Follow the signs to the Bear River Artists’ Studios.
 You will find some stunning and unique souvenirs and gifts.

 - Bear River has a rich ship building history

 - There are no traffic lights in Bear River

 - The village is run by volunteers as there is no town government

 - There is no fast food to be found here!

-- The first reported vineyard in Bear River planted in the early 1600’s by Louis L’Hebert.
-Now this old tradition has been given a new life with the development of new wineries
+- Credited with planting the first vineyard in Canada was Louis Hebert in Bear River during the early 1600’s.
+Now this old tradition has been given a new life with the development of new wineries in the area.